IBM/cloud-native-starter/workshop/00-prerequisites.md

 You are targeting region 'uk-south', the registry is 'registry.eu-gb.bluemix.net'.
 ```

-We use the CLI to create a unique namespace in the Container Registry service (`cr`) for our workshop:
+We will the CLI inside bash script to create a unique namespace in the Container Registry service (`cr`) for our workshop.

 Now, we've finished all preparations.
-Let's get started with the **LINK TO LAB1**.
+Let's get started with the **LINK TO INTRODUCTION**.